yegor256/blog/_drafts/texsc.md

 (the author of LaTeX),
 but it lacks one very convenient feature:
 [spell checking](https://tex.stackexchange.com/questions/42843).
-The only solution I've found so far, which works perfectly for my documents is [GNU aspell](http://aspell.net/).
+The only solution I've found so far, which works perfectly for my documents, is [GNU aspell](http://aspell.net/).

 <!--more-->